jri/elm-timelines/README.md

 - When [Working offline](#working-offline), entering data, then move `elm-timelines.html` from your Download folder elsewhere, your data *might* not appear anymore.

-In these cases you need to transfer your data from one localStorage instance to another (within your browser).
+In these cases you might need to transfer your data from one localStorage instance to another (within your browser).
 You can do this by the means of the browser console's "Storage" tab and copy/pasting the `elm-timelines` JSON string.
-Note: if the target page has no local storage yet do some editing (e.g. change the page title).
+Note: if the target page has no local storage yet do some editing first (e.g. change the page title).

 ![local-storage](doc/local-storage.png)

 **Note:** while Firefox associates an individual localStorage instance with every `file://` *path*, both, Safari and Google Chrome associate a single localStorage instance with the entire `file://` *URL-space*.
-For working with Elm Timelines offline/locally Firefox is recommended.

 ## Development

-You need [Elm](https://elm-lang.org).
+For developing Elm Timelines you need [Elm](https://elm-lang.org).
 Clone the repo and launch Elm's built-in web server:
 ```
 git clone https://github.com/jri/elm-timelines.git
 cd elm-timelines
 elm reactor
 ```
 Point your browser to http://localhost:8000.
-The project's dashboard appears.
+The project dashboard appears.
 Navigate to `src/Main.elm`.
 The Elm Timelines UI appears.

-Now, in your text editor, when you change any `src/` file, save, and reload the page your changes appear in the browser.
+Now, in your text editor, when you change any `src/` file, save, and press reload in the browser your changes appear.

 ### Debugging

-By default the Elm Timelines repo is prepared for production build, that is the `Debug` module is not available.
-In order to see debug output in the browser console and enable the `log` function for your own code, 1) in `Main.elm` uncomment line 19:
+By default the Elm Timelines repo is prepared for production build, that is Elm's `Debug` module is not available.
+In order to see debug output in the browser console and enable the `log` function for your own code, 1) uncomment line 19 in `Main.elm`:
 ```
 import Debug exposing (log, toString)
 ```